-Laura Villa explained that the Advisory Council on Aging had nominated Mr. Ricardo Martinez to represent the unincorporated area of Santa Cruz County on the ACOA at their meeting on July 20th and presented a brief bio of Mr. Martinez' qualifications.
-Chair Robinson called for a motion to recommend the appointment of Mr. Martinez to fill the vacant seat for unincorporated Santa Cruz County on the Advisory Council on Aging.
+Carrie Gibbons explained that the Advisory Council on Aging had nominated Mr. Ricardo Martinez to represent the unincorporated area of Santa Cruz County on the ACOA at their meeting on July 20th and presented a brief bio of Mr. Martinez' qualifications.
+Chair Gomez called for a motion to appoint Mr. Martinez to fill the vacant seat for unincorporated Santa Cruz County on the Advisory Council on Aging.

-MOTION: Heath Brown

-SECOND: Vicki Vivian

-ACTION: Unanimous
+MOTION: Luis Montoya SECOND: Richard Ortega ACTION: Unanimous

-Discussion and possible action to recommend approval of the SEAGO Five-Year Strategic Plan FY 2024 - FY 2028
+2. Discussion and possible action to approve the SEAGO Five-Year Strategic Plan FY 2024 - FY 2028

-Randy Heiss reminded members that a strategic planning retreat facilitated by Melanie Greene was held at the Cochise College Benson Center February 9th and 10th of 2023.
+Randy Heiss reminded members that every Executive Board packet includes a memorandum on the first page indicating the members of the Administrative Council who participated in their meeting where recommendations were made on matters under consideration of the Board and the manner of their participation.
+Randy also reminded everyone of the strategic planning retreat held at the Cochise College Benson Center February 9th and 10th of 2023 and facilitated by Melanie Greene.
 He explained that this year's strategic planning process included a more in depth approach that would allow SEAGO staff to offer an inside perspective of new and existing program opportunities to implement the restated and simplified strategic goals identified by the Board and Council at the February 2020 retreat.